Shane (1953)

 Shane

-'Shane' is a Western adventure film made in 1953, directed and produced by George Stevens and starring Alan Ladd, Jean Arthur, Van Heflin, Brandon De Wilde, and Jack Palance.
+'Shane' is an iconic, timeless Western adventure film made in 1953, directed and produced by George Stevens and starring Alan Ladd, Jean Arthur, Van Heflin, Brandon De Wilde, and Jack Palance.
+It has become a classic of the genre and one that no one who sees it will ever forget.

 But Good triumphs, so very deeply, indeed, that Shane comes to see his own effect on this charming little family, mounts his obedient steed, and rides away at film's end.
 He first gently explains to Joey why he must leave and then, in an unforgettable movie ending, he rides off into a sunset that outshines all sunsets.
 After him runs an anguished and confused Little Joey, crying out "Come back, Shane!"